Great Smoky Mountains National Park 4 min read

 If you want solitude, head for the backcountry section of the West Prong accessible where the river veers sharply to the south from Laurel Creek Road.

-There is a USGS stream gauge on the Little River located in Townsend, TN just upstream of the GSMNP boundary (map).
+There is a USGS stream gauge on the Little River located in Townsend, TN just upstream of the GSMNP boundary.
 You can use this graph to get an indication of stream flow conditions on all prongs of the Little River.
 R&R Fly Fishing provides recommendations on fishable flows:

 Either a Tennessee or North Carolina fishing license is required to fish inside the Great Smoky Mountains National park.
 Only artificial flies or lures with a single hook may be used.
 Dropper flies may be used with up to two flies on a leader.
 Additional information regarding fishing regulations inside the park is available from the National Park Service.

-Visit our DIY Guide to Fly Fishing in Great Smoky Mountains National Park for additional information about trout fishing in the park.
+Looking for more places to fish?
+Visit our DIY Guide to the Best Fly Fishing in Great Smoky Mountains National Park.